sarabsethi/rpi-eco-monitoring/README.md

 * Install the required packages: ``sudo apt-get -y install fswebcam lftp libav-tools usb-modeswitch ntpdate libvpx4 zip``
 * Then follow the instructions above to complete the setup

 **N.B.** This clones the long-term support branch, which will have software that has been extensively field-tested, whilst the ``dev`` branch will have the latest development code which may inherently be more unstable.
-For long remote deployments we recommend only using the LTS branch, and this is the branch used in our pre-prepared SD card images
+For long remote deployments we recommend only using the LTS branch, and this is the branch used in our pre-prepared SD card images.
+If you plan on implementing a new sensor, fork the codebase and make your changes, but be sure to submit a pull request back to this repo when you're done!

 ## Implementing new sensors

-To implement a new sensor type simply create a class that implements the three functions:
+To implement a new sensor type simply create a class in the ``sensors`` directory that implements the following functions:
+* ``__init__`` - initialisation of the sensor class
+* ``setup`` - setup of the sensor
 * ``capture_data`` - capture data from the sensor input and store it temporarily in raw unprocessed format
 * ``postprocess`` - process the raw data in the appropriate manner (e.g. compress it)
+* ``sleep`` - pause between data captures
 * ``cleanup`` - clean up any temporary files
+* ``options`` - a static method that defines the config options and defaults for the sensor class

-For worked examples see classes made for monitoring audio from a USB audio card (``USBSoundcardMic.py``) and for capturing time-lapse images from a USB camera (``TimelapseCamera.py``)
+For worked examples see classes made for monitoring audio from a USB audio card ([``USBSoundcardMic.py``](https://github.com/sarabsethi/rpi-eco-monitoring/blob/master/sensors/USBSoundcardMic.py)) and for capturing time-lapse images from a USB camera ([``TimelapseCamera.py``](https://github.com/sarabsethi/rpi-eco-monitoring/blob/master/sensors/TimelapseCamera.py))

-Then edit ``python_record.py`` and ``setup.py`` where indicated as comments in the code to include your new class of sensor
+Finally add ``from sensors.YourNewSensor import YourNewSensor`` to ``sensors/__init__.py``

 ## Authors
 This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.

-Sarab Sethi, Rob Ewers, Nick Jones, Lorenzo Picinali
+Sarab Sethi, Rob Ewers, Nick Jones, David Orme, Lorenzo Picinali

-More extensive documentation to come - any questions feel free to [drop me an email](mailto:s.sethi16@imperial.ac.uk)
+Feel free to [drop me an email](mailto:s.sethi16@imperial.ac.uk) with any questions, and contributions to this codebase are always welcome.